-According to the TMDL report, the estimated percentage of the total non-sewered population with failing septic systems and straight pipes in the Mill Swamp watershed were 4.1% and 0.8%, respectively.
-The estimated percentage of the total non-sewered population with failing septic systems in the Darden Mill Run and Three Creek watersheds were 7.5% and 4.3%, respectively.
-There were no estimated straight pipes in the Darden Mill Run or Three Creek watersheds.
-The TMDLs call for the removal of all straight pipes in the impaired watershed in order to meet the TMDL load reductions.
+According to the TMDL report, the estimated percentage of the total unsewered population with failing septic systems and straight pipes in the RR watersheds were 24.1% and 0.3%, respectively.
+The TMDLs call for the removal of all straight pipes in the impaired watersheds in order to meet the TMDL load reductions.
 Addressing failing septic systems will reduce the bacteria load from residential runoff.
-Based on estimates from the Working Group and input from local Virginia Department of Health (VDH) representatives it was assumed that 75% of failing septic systems could be repaired without installing a new system.
-Of those failing systems needing to be replaced, most of those are assumed to be on soils that do not meet current siting requirements for septic systems, therefore it was estimated that 75% would need to be replaced with alternative waste treatment systems and the remainder replaced with a conventional septic system.
-It is assumed that 50% of straight pipe corrections will be conventional septic systems and 50% will be alternative waste treatment systems.
+Based on discussions with the Virginia Department of Health (VDH) and during the residential working group meeting, it was assumed that 25% of failing septic systems could be repaired without installing a new system.
+Of those failing systems needing to be replaced, it was estimated that 25% would need to be replaced with alternative waste treatment systems because of soil and bedrock limitations in the watershed.
+Of the failing septic systems to be replaced with a conventional septic system, it was estimated that 10% of these would need to include a pump to lift the septic tank effluent to the drain field.
 Table 5-4 gives a summary of control measures estimated to remediate this source of bacteria.
 In addition to these control measures, an educational effort that targets septic system awareness and basic maintenance will be important for successful implementation.